What You Should Know About Homesteading Before Homesteading

-As I was sending my bi-monthly newsletter out and telling the folks who subscribe about the down and dirty here on the homestead, I typed that sentence and it really hit home.
+As I was sending my bi-monthly newsletter out and telling the folks who subscribe about the down and dirty here, I was thinking there are a few things you should know about homesteading BEFORE homesteading.
 The last few weeks have been very hard for me but the secret is that there’s a silver lining in the difficult parts of homesteading.

-When Emerson and I were looking to buy our homestead two and a half years ago I knew we were taking on a drastically new lifestyle.
+When Emerson and I were looking to buy our homestead I knew we were taking on a drastically new lifestyle.
 Homesteading and farming was untouched territory for us and we had absolutely no idea what we were getting ourselves into.
 I got so excited looking at all the different blogs, pictures, DIY projects, etc. that I found on Pinterest (and still do!).
 I thought “We’ll be self-sustainable in a year with a beautiful yard and a stocked freezer!”.
-We had nobody sit down and tell us that it was not always going to be simple.
+We had nobody sit down and tell us what I’m about to tell you about homesteading.
+That it was not always going to be simple.
 You’re probably not going to have a beautiful yard and your freezer may be more empty than you’d like.
 Common sense, you may think.

 Although I knew it wasn’t going to be a walk in the park, I wish I would’ve had someone tell me I was going to fail over and over again, just to succeed a thousand times more.
-I still have so much to learn and every day holds a new lesson; homesteading is hard sometimes.
 My goal for this post isn’t to make it seem like I’m all-knowing or a pro, because those descriptions deserve a big, literal laugh out loud.
 I just want to tell you a few things I wish I would’ve known as you embark on this beautiful, all-encompassing, mind-altering ride.

+You should know this about homesteading, and remember it.
 I’m pretty confident that the activity I did most my first year on the homestead was standing in my yard thinking “Where the hell do I start?”.
-I knew I would fail.
-I thought I was so prepared to fail.
+I knew I would fail and thought I was so prepared to fail.
 What I didn’t know is how hard to swallow some of those failures would be.

-I try something that doesn’t work and leave it until I think of a better way to approach it.
 I’ve planted crops and nothing sprouts.
-I’ve attempted to sew pants that won’t pass my knee-caps.
-I started to grow fodder and it took me months to figure out why it was molding.
-I’ve taken weeks to plan a hutch just to go to attach the doors and realize they are going to be a real pain in the rear to open and close.
+Planning a hutch would take weeks just to attach the doors and realize they are going to be a real pain in the rear to open and close.
 It’s okay.
 It’s all okay and next time you’re going to do even better.
 That’s what you have to keep in mind because it has the ability to tear you down and, personally, I don’t want you to quit because this lifestyle is one of the best ones out there.
 That brings us to the next point.

 Something I wish someone would’ve told me is to ask stupid questions.
 I’m now a firm believer of the statement “there are no stupid questions” and I got to that point by asking a whole lot of “stupid questions” and, I’ll tell you me, I can now talk about hot compost until the sun comes up.

-The first time I walked out to pick up eggs I was terrified!
-I was scared of my chickens and didn’t know how to do it.
+I was terrified the first time I walked out to pick up eggs!
+That’s because I was scared of my chickens and didn’t know how to do it.
 The first time I had to actually pick up one of my chickens I think I could’ve cried.
 Where do I put my hands?
 Am I hurting her?
 Should I colony raise my rabbits or should I build a hutch?
 HOW do I build a hutch?
-How do I work a screwdriver and should I be scared of it too, because I am!
-Are my chickens poop supposed to look like that?
-How much food am I supposed to feed my animals and how will I know if it’s too much or too little?

 I could go on and on.
 I’m amazed by the amount of information that has been stored in my brain over these couple years.
 I wrote about “Rabbits Raising: Colony vs. Hutch” and the only way I got there was by trying and, you guessed it, failing.
 Homesteading is a game of trial and error.
 What’s kept me going through the years are a few really great books, fellow bloggers, Facebook groups, and Pinterest.